-Want to start vlogging and you are not sure about the equipment to begin with?
+Want to start vlogging and you are not sure about the vlogging equipment to begin with?
 You do not need to look further; this guide gives you the Canon EOS M50 ultimate vlogging kit for beginners.
-This article would not just shout down your throat to buy what we are recommending but we start with the absolute requirements that a camera must fulfil to be crowned the ultimate in vlogging.
+This article would not just shout down your throat to buy what we are recommending but we start with the absolute requirements that compact cameras must fulfil to be crowned the ultimate in vlogging.
 Furthermore, we will compare our ultimate kit with that recommended by Canon itself and let you be the judge by simply looking at the features.
-With the camera, we only recommend the very best gear that you will need, nothing less than absolute best.
+With the camera, we only recommend the very best vlogging equipment that you will need, nothing less than absolute best.
 This article will not leave you hanging after recommending the ultimate kit but also guides you through the perfect settings, you will need for different kinds of shots, may they be cinematic, in low light, or even indoors.

 Before We Begin